Diploma Course

 The History of Astrology

 Read about the history of astrology and write about a period that interests you as a project.
 Find out about the confusing history of calendar changes.
 In some countries, why is it almost impossible to find the right date in the past?
-This was due to the change from the Old Style Julian Calendar to the New Style Gregorian Calendar.

 Part Two – Social and Mundane Astrology

+You will be introduced to the Lots of Fortune and Spirit which are based on the time of birth and the Moon’s phase at birth or event.
 Would you like to find out the best time to start a venture, maybe a journey, business, or major life change?
 Electional astrology covers this.

 Fee for Module 7 is £375.